-Wondering how to obtain it?
-Keep reading this article and everything will be much clearer!
-We'll explain everything you need to know about getting married in the UK and getting a copy of your marriage certificate easily.
+If you're unsure about how to obtain this important document, fear not.
+In this article, we'll walk you through everything you need to know about getting married in the UK and the process of obtaining your marriage certificate.

-In the UK, getting married is possible from:
+In the UK, getting married is possible from the age of:

 However, not everyone can get married straightaway.
-If you or your partner are from outside the UK, you must apply for a visa.
+If you or your partner are from outside the UK, you must apply for a visa or marriage license.
 The permit you'll need depends on whether you want to live in the Uk afterwards.
-The three main visas that allow you to get married are: the marriage visitor visa, the family visa, and the family permit.
+The three main visas that allow you to get married exist within two big visa permits: the visitor visa and the family visa.
+The specific permits are the marriage visitor visa, the partner visa, and the fiance visa.
 Find out more about them here.

 There are two main type of ceremonies you can choose from: a civil or a religious one.
 But in both cases, the following legal requirements must be met:

-Note: the rules for getting married in Scotland and Northern Ireland are different, so we suggest you check them.
+Note: the rules for getting married in Scotland and Northern Ireland are different, so we suggest you check them out.

 If you want a civil marriage ceremony, you and your partner must make an appointment to give a 28 days' notice for marriage at your local registry office.
 You will then have to get married within 12 months of your "giving notice."